Or, the Study of Non-Elephants

 I’ve found that cycles of development—“iterations” or “sprints”—have to happen in technology.
 And it’s much better if there are feedback loops between testing with contexts.
 And contexts are environments, other artificial equipment, users, and so on.

-Iterative development processes almost always work better than sequential types like Waterfall.8https://www.projectmanager.com/waterfall-methodology In fact, I’ve never seen a sequential development process work out well.
+Iterative development processes almost always work better than sequential types like Waterfall.8https://www.projectmanager.com/waterfall-methodology (See also What is Waterfall Model in SDLC?
+Advantages and Disadvantages).
+In fact, I’ve never seen a sequential development process work out well.
 Others have discovered this too.
 It’s probably part of the reason why Agile processes took over in software.

 Some would say you have to use Waterfall with construction of buildings though.
 How would you iterate a building that is not a total death trap?
 Well I don’t know.
 Maybe there’s a bright crazy new style of “living” robotic buildings and cities in our future.
 And even if a skyscraper cannot yet be that way, you can probably think of examples of smaller buildings and areas that structurally adapted and grew and reconnected over the years and decades and also the spaces—the interfaces—between buildings and towns changing that way.